 If you do not plan to check your Penn State email regularly, you can set it up to forward messages to your personal email account.

 Because the Penn State Directory is publicly accessible, you may receive spam and phishing emails.
 Suspected phishing emails should be forwarded to [email protected].
 Remember: Penn State will never ask you for your Access Account password.
 Learn more about how to identify phishing attempts and protect yourself.

 You can learn the technology you need to complete course assignments:

 These how-to videos are created by industry experts and are always available for you to access using your Penn State user ID and password.
-Log in at lynda.psu.edu.
+Log in at linkedinlearning.psu.edu

 Be Ready to Access Content Outside of Canvas

 Some of our courses use additional content provided via a publisher-provided website that requires a code to access.
-This code is usually provided in a new textbook sold by our provider, MBS Direct, or it may need to be purchased separately.
+This code is usually provided in a new textbook sold by our provider, MBS Direct/Barnes and Noble College, or it may need to be purchased separately.
 Please review your course syllabus carefully for required course materials before ordering.